libAtoms/matscipy/paper/paper.md

  - name: Warwick Centre for Predictive Modelling, School of Engineering, University of Warwick, Coventry CV4 7AL, United Kingdom
    index: 2
  - name: Department of Microsystems Engineering, University of Freiburg, 79110 Freiburg, Germany
     index: 3
 date: 14 October 2022
 bibliography: paper.bib
 ---

 # Summary

+Materials science at atomic scale including fracture mechanics, plasticity,  contact mechanics and electrochemistry.

+# Statement of need

 The python package `matscipy` contains a set of tools for researchers in a field of materials science and atomistic modelling.
 It is built around around Atomistic Simulation Environment (ASE) [@Larsen2017] that offers great flexibility and python interface to tens of atomistic simulation codes.

-# Statement of need

-Material science at atomistic scale.

 # Acknowledgements